What to do ?

 Want to discover mountain products, come to Saint Jean Pied de Port!

-The beret still made in Oloron (Béarn) has become the Basque beret.
+The famous French beret comes from the Pyrenees!
+The beret is still made in Oloron (Béarn).
+Since the middle of the 19th century, it has become the Basque beret.
 Napoleon III would have named it after seeing the workers on his site in Biarritz wearing it.
+It will become in the twentieth century a symbol associated with the image of the French in Anglo-Saxon countries.
 Originally, it was made by the Pyrenean shepherds to protect themselves from the sun and bad weather, and today the Basques in St Jean Pied de Port wear it naturally.

-Mountain ham produced on farms in the southwest and particularly in the Pyrenean valleys has become Bayonne ham because it was marketed from the port of Bayonne.
-The old Pyrenean pig breeds have been successfully reintroduced in St Jean Pied de Port.
+Mountain ham produced on farms in the southwest and particularly in the Western Pyrenean valleys has become Bayonne ham because it was marketed from the port of Bayonne.
+The old Pyrenean pig breeds have been successfully reintroduced in the Aldudes in the region of St Jean Pied de Port.
+Since July 2019, this ham has had a protected designation of origin (PDO) under the name Kintoa ham.

 The Irouleguy vineyard was already cultivated in Roman times and was developed by the monks of Roncesvalles through the cultivation of terraces.
 Nowadays, it has a Controlled Designation of Origin and produces red, rosé and white wines that are appreciated to accompany Basque cuisine.